R3Conclave/conclave-core-sdk/docs/docs/enclave-configuration.md

 The persisted filesystem is also currently susceptible to **side channel attacks** if the host observes the frequency of reads/writes from/to the file; we plan to add an oblivious mechanism in a future release to cope with this.

+!!! warning
+    This value cannot change once the enclave has started the first time, please choose an appropriate value that is big enough for your needs in the long term.

 !!! tip
     As with `maxHeapSize` and `maxStackSize`, the size is specified in bytes but you can put a `k`, `m` or `g` after the value to specify it in kilobytes, megabytes or gigabytes respectively.